 When visiting La Jolla, be sure to check the calendar of events to see if there are performances that interest you.

-15. Tee Off at Torrey Pines Golf Course
+15. Tee off at Torrey Pines Golf Course

-When your search for what to do in La Jolla revolves around golf, this is the most exclusive and popular place to snag a tee time.
 Visitors come to La Jolla to follow Tiger’s footsteps and play the famous Torrey Pines Municipal Golf Course.
 It’s home to San Diego’s prestigious annual PGA golf tournament, the Farmer’s Insurance Open.

-The City of San Diego owns the courses, which border the ocean for spectacular views.
+The City of San Diego owns the two courses, which border the ocean for spectacular views.
 You can call for reservations or use a new online booking portal.
 Check rates and full tee time details.

 Golf Services at The Lodge at Torrey Pines, which I recommend as one of the best hotels in San Diego, helps overnight guests secure tee times.
 People stay at the hotel because they like being close to this championship golf course.
 And, I can add on benefits like complimentary breakfast for two and more.